Veteran Botany Bay Charter Operator

 - The prime months are from December until late May although fish can be caught into early winter at times.

-- Scotty doesn’t looks at tides or lunar cycles and runs his charters from 7am to 3pm daily.
+- Scotty doesn’t look at tides or lunar cycles and runs his charters from 7am to 3pm daily.
 The main thing is that the wind doesn’t get too much about 10-15knots.

 - Be prepared to move around to find fish, they’re always catchable somewhere on the bay or headlands – you just need to find them.
 Don’t get sucked into going straight to the last place you caught fish and just sit there all day.